sapdragon/http.sys-research/README.md

  A small research of http.sys

 ## Description
- This is a small research of http.sys.
-I was able to find a few bugs in it, but I don't have time to finish them.
+ This is a small study of http.sys.
+I was able to do some research on it, but I don't have time to finish them.
 I hope this will help someone.

 ## Vulnerabilities
     I haven't spent enough time researching, but it is suggested that the CVE on LCE is in UlCaptureChannelBindConfig